Freeze the Boundary of this Container

 Specify BDC variants for synthesis and/or simulationYou can specify different sources for a Block Design Container.
 Different sources can be viewed as variants of a BDC.
 Variants of a BDC can differ in the IP blocks within the same defined boundary of the BDC.
 Once a variant source block design is added, you can select the active variant among these sources for the top-level BD.
 This action will update the BDC in real-time to show the contents of the new active variant.
 In addition, you can specify different sources used for BDC synthesis and simulation.
 Please refer to the Synthesis sources and Simulation sources in Figure 1.
 Click the + to add the variants of BDC.

 An aperture is a range that restricts or bounds the address assignment.
 Address assignments must fit within apertures on the addressing path.
 Normally you only specify assignments and not apertures.
 However, BDC apertures are used in DFX or non-DFX designs to configure the SmartConnect and NoC blocks as if it were an address assignment.
 Hence BDC apertures cannot overlap (within the same network) or with other assignments.
 Changing BDC apertures for a design causes a SmartConnect and/or NoC to re-generate.

 - Indicates that is not entered by the user and it is auto-calculated to cover the sum of RM address assignments.
 A BDC auto-aperture does not restrict assignments, but instead it grows or shrinks based on the assignments.
 Auto apertures are not saved on disk, and are always calculated from assignments.
 They cannot be edited by the user.

 - Indicates that it was entered by the user, and it restricts address assignment.
 Manual apertures are saved in the BD file.

-In DFX designs, the tool examines at all RM variants to automatically calculate the aperture values since the address assignments may be different for each RM (variant) in RP BDC.
+In DFX designs, the tool examines at all RM variants to automatically calculate the aperture values because the address assignments might be different for each RM (variant) in RP BDC.

 - RM1 with a 1M assignment